USS Lejeune: Civilian liner

-In peacetime Deutsche Ost-Afrika Linie operated Windhuk mainly between Hamburg, South-West Africa and South Africa.
+In peacetime DOAL operated Windhuk mainly between Hamburg, South-West Africa and South Africa.
 Reports that she operated as a German raider in the Second World War are said to be false.
-(Her sister ship, SS Pretoria, later served as a German hospital ship during the closing stages of the War.)
+(Her sister ship, Pretoria, later served as a German hospital ship during the closing stages of the War.)

 Onset of WW2

 After the outbreak of the Second World War in September 1939, the Windhuk risked being trapped in Cape Town and sought a means for passage back to Germany.
 The first leg of her northbound voyage would take her to Lobito, Angola, from there to Buenos Aires as a preferred destination.
 However this was not possible due to the actions of the pocket battleship Graf Spee.
 Instead after two months at sea, evading the Royal Navy, the Windhuk set course for Santos, São Paulo, Brazil.
 To enter the port on 7 December 1939 the crew had renamed the vessel the Santos Maru, repainting the ship at sea and flew a hand-crafted Japanese flag.
 Once dockside the German flag was raised and the borrowed name painted out.